At a Glance

 ✨Tip Number 3

 Prepare to discuss your clinical experiences across various species.
-Highlight any unique cases or challenges you've faced, as this will showcase your adaptability and willingness to expand your skill set in a diverse environment.
+Highlight any unique cases or challenges you've faced, as this will showcase your adaptability and problem-solving skills, which are crucial for this position.

 ✨Tip Number 4